X-Zone

-X-Zone (エックス・ゾーン) is a video game released in 1992 by Kemco for the Super NES.
+X-Zone (エックス・ゾーン) is a rail shooting video game released in 1992 by Kemco for the Super NES.
 It is played with the Super Scope light gun.

 Gameplay

 The players assume the role of a soldier in flying power-armor assigned to destroy an army of malfunctioning defense robots commanded by a sentient bio-computer in its sudden war against humanity.

 Development and release

 X-Zone was released by Kemco.

 Reception

 X-Zone received average reviews from critics.

 The four reviewers in Electronic Gaming Monthly complimented the game, with one reviewer describing the highlights being a varied assortment of enemies, and another calling it fun and challenging.
 Two reviewers said it was the first game to use a Super Scope well.